samamou/QtTest/README.md

 Review https://www.qt.io/product/qt6/qml-book/ch04-qmlstart-core-elements

-Install QSSEditor for layout design in vscode?
+Install QSSEditor for layout design in vscode or use their designer